sddeno/Citadel-Shopping-app/README.md

-I created Citadel shopping navtive iOS app from scratch with the sole purpose of facing and tackeling challenges that comes at every step of the way.
+I created Citadel shopping native iOS app from scratch with the sole purpose of facing and tackeling challenges that comes at every step of the way.
 Citadel is a complete Realtiem app.

 1. Features
 - Signup & Login  - with Google, Email password, as Anonymous